mantidproject/mantid/docs/source/api/python/techniques/ISISPowder-Tutorials.rst

 *Note: Due to the complexity of the Polaris instrument definition it will take Mantid up to 10 minutes to load your first data set for this instrument.*

+As we will be later focusing run number 95599 we can use that to ensure the correct cycle is selected for the *first_cycle_run_no* input.

 .. code-block:: python

     from isis_powder import Polaris